Research-funding announcement: Scholarship for junior ME/CFS researcher at Charité

 How can you support the work of the ME/CFS Research Foundation?

-We are committed to ensuring that the diagnosis, care and treatment of ME/CFS sufferers will one day become the medical and social norm.
-As the ME/CFS Research Foundation, we focus on biomedical research, which we see as the key to solving these problems (more on this in our research funding strategy and in our half year report summer 2025, which summarises our activities).
-To do this, we need extensive support from private donors – those affected, relatives, families, friends, associations, schools, networks, companies, initiatives, event organisers and all supporters.
-And if you are not able to provide direct support, you can share our story and motivate others to help.
-Because only together can such a feat be achieved.
+While progress has been made, there is still a long way to go before diagnosis, care and treatment of ME/CFS patients will one day become an established medical and social standard.
+We at the ME/CFS Research Foundation are focussing on biomedical research, which we see as a key element in solving these problems (more on this in our research funding strategy and in our half year report summer 2025, which summarises our activities).
+To achieve this, we rely on broad support from private donors – those affected, relatives, families, friends, associations, schools, networks, companies, initiatives, event organisers and all supporters.
+If you are not able to provide direct support, you can share our stories and motivate others to help.
+Because only together can we achieve. this goal.

 We fully translate donations and other support into scientifically excellent research, networking and ultimately visible successes, i.e. better ME/CFS diagnostics and therapies.
 We are happy to work together with other organisations and initiatives - please contact us!